Besan Burfi Recipe

 If you see the syrup is not the same as here, then it means you have gone wrong with the syrup consistency.

-13. Roasted besan must be warm or slightly hot.
+13. Roasted besan must be slightly hot.
 Ghee should be in melted form and should not be solidified.
 Add ¾ teaspoon cardamom powder to the besan and then pour half of the syrup to the warm besan.
 Mix it continuously until well blended.

 14. The mixture will soon thicken in colder climates.
 So you have be quick.